Michael Meredith (film director)

 Michael Shane Meredith (born September 22, 1967 in Dallas, Texas) is an American independent film director, screenwriter and producer.
 He frequently collaborates with German director Wim Wenders.
 Meredith is the son of the late former Dallas Cowboys quarterback and football commentator Don Meredith.
 He was the oldest of two children from Don Meredith's second marriage to the artist Cheryl King.

 Background

 Meredith was born at Baylor Hospital in Dallas on September 22, 1967.
 He is married to Amit Nizan Meredith who is the mother of his children as well as his business partner.
 His film work includes Wim Wenders' Land of Plenty for which he co-wrote.
 He also wrote and directed Three Days of Rain and The Open Road.

 He founded Maximon Pictures, a production company which has produced work that has won awards.
 The company is said to be named after the patron saint of good times and good luck.

+Meredith was a multi-sport collegiate athlete, playing both basketball and football.
+As a freshman point guard he averaged 15 points per game.
+He then joined the University of Texas football program as a wide receiver.
+He was a member of the Texas Longhorns 1990 championship team, which went undefeated in the Southwest Conference.